-Bridgette, thank you so much for joining us today.
+Bridgette, thank you so much for joining us.

 Thank you for having me.

-We’re really excited to talk to another artist.
-It seems that we’ve been mostly talking to lots of business podcasters, educators though, which I know that you are as well.
+We’re excited to talk to another artist.
+It seems that we’ve been mostly talking to lots of business podcasters, educators, which I know that you are as well.
 It’s nice to talk to other artists and designers out there.
-We’re really looking forward to hearing what you have to say and what the focus of your book is.
+We’re looking forward to hearing what you have to say and what the focus of your book is.
 Tell us a little bit about that book first.

 Thank you for letting me share.
-I have been trying to pitch this book for four years.
-I had publishers telling me, “There is no need for a book of this sort.”
-The book is 3D Technology in Fine Art and Craft: Exploring 3D Printing, Scanning, Sculpting and Milling.
-Basically, I took those things because for me, as an artist, those were the things that I was using on a regular basis.
-The 3D printing of course and the CNC milling because I go large and not just small.
-I am a traditional sculptor as well as a digital sculptor.
-I really needed to have scanning in there.
-It combines them all.
+I have been trying to pitch this book for years.
+I had publishers tell me, “There is no need for a book of this sort.”
+The book is 3D Technology in Fine Art and Craft: Exploring 3D Printing, Scanning, Sculpting, and Milling.
+I took those things because, for me as an artist, those were the things that I was using on a regular basis, the 3D printing of course and the CNC milling because I go large and not small.
+I am a traditional sculpture, as well as a digital sculptor.
+I needed to have scanned in there and it combines them all.
 I’m featuring 80 artists from all over the world, incredible artwork, designers, architects, a little bit of everything.
-It’s for the artist and those people who are just starting out that don’t know how to do all of this, but also for those people who may be a graphic designer or may be someone who’s just dabbling in 3D printing but they want to explore other venues and either go larger or smaller or combine these processes.
+It’s for the artists and those people who are starting out that don’t know how to do all of this but also for those people who may be a graphic designer or maybe someone who’s dabbling in 3D printing but they want to explore other venues and either go larger or smaller or combine these processes.

 Combining traditional and new technologies at the same time.

-Yeah.
-I’m so excited about it.
-It’s a really exciting book.
+I’m excited about it.
+It’s an exciting book.

 That’s great because there’s so little out there.
 When Tom first told me that he wanted to start 3D printing, I was like, “Okay.”
-I’m the research person so I always go, pull all the Kindle books I can possibly pull, figure out what’s going on in the market and read everything I can.
-There was nothing out there.
-We can get a basic overview, but there was certainly nothing about its application and design or art.
-That’s fantastic that this is going to be coming up.
+I’m a research person.
+I always pull all the Kindle books I can possibly pull, figure out what’s going on in the market, and read everything I can and there was nothing out there.
+You can get a basic overview but there was certainly nothing about application and design or art and that’s fantastic that this is going to be coming out.

 We say that all the time.
 It is not that easy.

 People don’t know.
-Also I think what’s cool is, people don’t know there’s so much out there that’s free.
-You don’t have to invest into a lot of things, you can do a lot of these for free.
-We share those resources.
+Also, what’s cool is people don’t know that there’s so much out there that’s free.
+You don’t have to invest in a lot of things.
+You can do a lot of this for free and we share those resources.

 Why don’t you tell us a little bit about how you got started and what attracted you to 3D printing?

-As a sculptor of 30 something years, several years ago I lost the use of my right hand and all that use of pushing that clay.
+As a sculptor, several years ago, I lost the use of my right hand and all that use of pushing that clay.
 My husband at the time said, “Why don’t you think about 3D sculpting?
 Maybe it’ll extend your career.”
-I did and I was asked to write an article in Sculpture Review back in 2007.
-That’s how come I know exactly when all of this started.
-For me anyway, I kept watching it because I would go to SIGGRAPH, which is a conference for those people who are into computer graphics.
-The output was not really something that would interest me at the time.
-I just kept watching it going, “You’re not right there yet.”
+I did.
+I was asked to write an article in sculpture review back in 2007 and that’s how I know exactly when all of this started.
+I kept watching it because I would go to SIGGRAPH, which is a conference for those people who are into computer graphics but the output was not something that would interest me at the time.
+I kept watching it going, “You’re not right there yet.”

 It’s a little too soon.

-Give it some more time.
-Either it was not there yet or it was too expensive.
+Give it some more time and either it was not there yet or it was too expensive.
 I watched as these things progressed and where they came from.
-Of course, I had surgery on my hand so I’ve got the use of my hand back.
-But what I discovered was I have a tool that can really play a huge role.
-3D technology, I can create three to four times as much artwork in my year of creating artwork than I could just doing traditional processes.
+Of course, I had surgery on my hands, so I’ve got the use of my hand back, but what I discovered was I have a tool that can play a huge role.
+In 3D technology, I can create 3 to 4 times as much artwork in my year of creating artwork than I could doing traditional processes.

-Even some of the artists that I’m featuring in the book who are doing 3D printing in clay, which I’m just so excited about, you could see the little hairs going up on my arm.
-They’re doing some massive pieces with these 3D printing in clay.
+Some of the artists that I’m featuring in the book who are doing 3D printing and clay, which I’m excited about, they’re doing some massive pieces with this 3D printing and clay.
 I’m fascinated with that too.

-We’re furniture designers first and foremost.
-The size is a big thing for us.
-The idea that it could be happening for us as well.
-I’m sure for artists as well as it is for us as designers, the iteration process is really a critical part of it.
-Obviously, when you’re casting in bronze or doing something like that, if you’ve made a mistake, it’s costly.
+Because we’re furniture designers first and foremost so the size is a big thing for us, the idea that it could be happening for us as well.
+I’m sure for artists as well as it is for us as designers, the iteration process is a critical part of it.
+Obviously, when you’re casting in bronze or doing something like that if you’ve made a mistake, it’s costly.

-The other thing with being able to use all these processes, for example I did this fifteen foot bronze sculpture for Grambling using the CNC and enlarging through the CNC, which is computer numerically controlled for those people who don’t know, and it’s a subtractive process.
-At the same instance, I had a digital model.
-Then I could go and I could 3D print smaller pieces.
-Here, I’ve expanded my sell point because now not only did I do this huge monumental piece, but I did this smaller one and I can sell these to the school and I can take the design and do other things with it, which I can do much more readily and easier because it’s manufacturing, it’s not costing me as much to manufacture as if I were to send it to China and do it that way.
-I could experiment with that.
-You could see how my sell point has now just grown and grown and grown with these processes.
+The other thing with being able to use all these processes, for example, I did this fifteen-foot bronze sculpture for Grambling using the CNC and enlarging through the CNC, which is computer numerically controlled for those people who don’t know and it’s a subtractive process.
+At the same instance, I had a digital model, so then I could go and I could 3D print smaller pieces.
+I’ve expanded my sale point because not only did I do this huge monumental piece but I did the smaller one.
+I can sell these to the school and I can take the design and do other things with it, which I can do much more readily and easier because it’s manufacturing.
+It’s not costing me as much to manufacture as if I were to send it to China and do it that way.
+I can experiment with that.
+You could see how my sale point has grown with these processes.

 We’ve been hearing that.
-You mentioned the Foundry of the Future, that many founders are looking at doing that.
-If your sculpture goes into a museum, the museum might want to offer these in their museum store.
-There’s just so many more opportunities for continued business.
+You mentioned the Foundry of the Future that many foundries are looking at doing that because it’s great.
+If your sculpture goes into a museum, the museum might want to offer these in their museum store and there are many more opportunities for continued business.